-- time subscription and license fees are allowable for software purchases.
+- 1. All centralized technology must align with the academic model and support effective instructional practices.
+Costs may not include monthly service fees related to hardware.
+One time subscription and license fees are allowable for software purchases.
 Purchases may not exceed reasonable quantities for the proposed student population. - 2.
 All centralized equipment must align with the academic model and support the chosen instructional strategies.
 Costs may not include monthly service fees.
 Purchases may not exceed reasonable quantities for the proposed student population. - 3.
 Capital improvements are not allowed for professional and technical services related to technology installation. - 4.
 All professional services must be aligned to the academic model.
 Expectations for all deliverables and training outcomes must be clearly articulated in service agreements.
 All travel expenses must align to the approved travel policy. - 5.
 CSP funds may not be used to supplant salaries.
 All job descriptions, including part-time positions, must have clearly articulated responsibilities in order to decipher the difference in additional tasks covered by the grant.
 CSP funds cannot cover salaries once a school is open.
 CSP funds can cover stipends paid to teachers for professional development related to the school model. - 6.
-Personnel expenses incurred either before or after the school's opening, provided that these expenses are associated with initial implementation activities (i.e., as opposed to ongoing operations), such as program and curriculum development and integration, and teacher and staff recruiting.
+CSP funds may cover personnel expenses incurred either before or after the school's opening, provided that these expenses are associated with initial implementation activities (i.e., as opposed to ongoing operations), such as program and curriculum development and integration, and teacher and staff recruiting.
 If personnel split their time between ongoing operational activities and initial implementation activities, only that portion of the time associated with initial implementation of the charter school is allowable as an initial operational cost.
-The charter school must maintain accurate time and effort records to document the amount of time each employee works on tasks related to the initial implementation of the charter school. - 7.
+The charter school must maintain accurate time and effort records to document the amount of time each employee works on tasks related to the initial implementation of the charter school.
+These records must be certified (signed) by an employee's line manager or the school's chief financial or administrative officer before being submitted for reimbursement. - 7.
 School library or media center may include electronic media (e-books) if appropriate technology is available for student access.
 If electronic media takes the form of an annual subscription or renewable license, renewals are not allowable.
 Multiple year expenditures must include evidence of growth in student population and / or justification for additional purchase.